wsbctechnicalblog/wsbctechnicalblog.github.io/content/bcit-computer-systems-technology-industry-sponsored-student-project.md

 # The project

-We (primarily Andreas Mertens, GitHub: AndreasNVI) developed the Technology Framework Monitor (TFM) product to gather information about every project within an [Azure DevOps](https://azure.microsoft.com/en-us/products/devops) organization.
+We (primarily AndreasM, GitHub: AndreasNVI) developed the Technology Framework Monitor (TFM) product to gather information about every project within an [Azure DevOps](https://azure.microsoft.com/en-us/products/devops) organization.
 The product scans every [Azure Repository](https://azure.microsoft.com/en-us/products/devops/repos/), analyses the projects within each repository, and saves data in a SQL Server database for further analysis and reporting.

 Examples of information collected and analyzed: